-IV.
-Financial and material arrangements for cooperation
+VIII.
+Financial arrangements for cooperation

-1. UNESCO may grant various forms of financial and material contributions to non-governmental organizations likely to make a particularly effective contribution to the achievement of UNESCO's objectives as defined in its Constitution and to the implementation of its programme.
+UNESCO may make financial contributions to non-governmental organizations likely to make a particularly effective contribution to the implementation of its programme.
+NGOs may make financial contributions to UNESCO for the execution of its programme.

-2. General principles
+1. General principles

-- 2.1 Financial and material contributions granted by UNESCO to non-governmental organizations shall be governed, as appropriate, by the following principles: - they shall be granted in accordance with the relevant rules currently in force; - (b) they shall be granted for programmes and activities that have a bearing on UNESCO's priorities or constitute a useful addition to UNESCO's programmes and activities; - (c) in no circumstances shall they constitute a permanent commitment on the part of the Organization; - (d) financial contributions shall be granted solely for the purpose of supplementing the revenue that the beneficiary organization derives from other sources; - (e) an organization receiving financial contributions shall have made appropriate arrangements for regular evaluation of the activities so financed and the submission of reports on the implementation of those activities.
+Financial contributions granted by UNESCO to non-governmental organizations shall be governed, as appropriate, by the following principles:

+- (a) they shall be granted in accordance with the relevant rules currently - (b) they shall be granted for programmes and activities that have a bearing on UNESCO's priorities or constitute a useful addition to UNESCO's programmes and activities; - (c) in no circumstances shall they constitute a permanent commitment on the part of UNESCO; - (d) they shall be granted solely for the purpose of supplementing the revenue that the beneficiary organization derives from other sources: - (e) an organization receiving a financial contribution shall have made appropriate arrangements for regular evaluation of the activities so financed and for the submission of reports on the implementation of those activities.